Spotify Canvas: Create short video loops to boost your artists’ engagement with fans

-The feature, which started in beta testing last September for selected artists and now is available for all verified ones in Spotify (except in some countries like Russia, India or Ukraine), has been designed to promote music and, at the same time, increase engagement and retention rates with listeners.
+The feature, which started in beta testing last September for selected artists and now is available for all verified ones in Spotify (except in some countries like Russia, India, or Ukraine), has been designed to promote music and, at the same time, increase engagement and retention rates with listeners.

-So far, Spotify Canvas has been a very useful tool for record labels and artists who already had their music on the streaming platform and wanted to add some interactive content on their channels.
+So far, Spotify Canvas has been a very useful tool for record labels and artists who already had their music on the streaming platform and wanted to add some interactive content to their channels.

 It has also fuelled those who launched new music during this period and wanted to promote it in a more visual way.